Eddevinc/files2/wvd-in-a-day/14-Summary.md

 - Deploying *Azure Active Directory Domain Services* (AADDS) and configuring it to be used with windows virtual desktop.

-- Creating hostpool of *Pooled and Personal* type and utilising it as per the needs of the user/ organisation environment.
+- Creating host pools of *Pooled and Personal* type and utilising it as per the needs of the user/ organisations needs.

 - Deploying *session hosts* i.e. vitual machines and using them to deploy applications and windows desktop environment.